-- If BGS5 is in dedicated mode, command returns "+CME ERROR: phone busy". - ATD is used as a standard V.250 AT command, too.
+If ELS61-E is in dedicated mode, command returns "+CME ERROR: phone busy".

-11.16 AT^SGAUTH Set Type of Authentication for PDP-IP Connections
+11.22 AT^SGAUTH Set Type of Authentication for PDP-IP Connections

 The AT^SGAUTH write command allows to enter the type of authentication for the specified PDP context.
 The AT^SGAUTH read command returns the current settings for each defined PDP context.
 If no PDP context is defined the read command returns only OK result code.